-When my mother was first diagnosed with dementia, we couldn’t use the word ‘dementia’ in front of her.
-She didn’t have dementia, she had ‘memory problems’.
+When my mother was first diagnosed with dementia, we couldn’t use the word "dementia" in front of her.
+She didn’t have dementia, she had "memory problems".

 I would spend the next 15 years balancing my health care job as a nurse continence advisor and clinical educator with being a family caregiver for my mother.

 In the beginning, our gerontologist said he might have missed mom’s dementia except for her poor math skills.
 My mother was a banker who could add a string of numbers in her head faster than you could write them down.
 The gerontologist prescribed medication, which did help to improve her memory for a while.
+She did stop taking the medication because her appointment was postponed and no one thought to reorder it so she started to decline.
+It is important to continue once starting medication.
+Once Mom was back on the medication she leveled out again.

 As Mom’s dementia progressed and her condition deteriorated, the lines between working and caregiving blurred.
-I learned some key lessons about dementia caregiving along this journey.
+I learned some key lessons about caregiving along this journey.

 Lesson 1: Don’t put guilt upon yourself because you didn’t see things changing.
 Parents want to stay independent and protect their children.

 Mom and Dad managed fairly well for a few years with her dementia without too much intervention.
-They took holidays to the U.S., up to the cottage, out east.
+They took holidays to the U.S., up to the cottage, and out East.
 Then my Dad needed bypass surgery.
 Mom wanted to stay with him, so we arranged for her to stay in the hospital’s residence.

 When I arrived for a visit, Mom had gone back to her room to get something but I couldn’t find her.
 When I did find her, she was wandering and searching for her room in the wrong direction.
 It was distressing to see her so lost – as I am sure it was for her.
 This was the dementia decline I had been expecting, but because they had been so independent I really didn’t see it.
 Or, maybe it was willful blindness.